Kurento/kurento/source/mastering/kurento_API.rst

    UriEndpoint -> PlayerEndpoint;
    UriEndpoint -> RecorderEndpoint;

 Filters
 =======

 Filters are MediaElements that perform media processing, computer vision, augmented reality, and so on.
 Let see the available filters in Kurento:

-ZBarFilter
-    This filter detects QR and bar codes in a video stream.
+The **ZBarFilter** filter detects QR and bar codes in a video stream.
 When a code is found, the filter raises a ``CodeFoundEvent``.
 Clients can add a listener to this event to execute some action.

 .. image:: ../images/toolbox/ZBarFilter.png
    :align:  center

-FaceOverlayFilter
-    This type of filter detects faces in a video stream and overlaid it with a configurable image.
+The **FaceOverlayFilter** filter detects faces in a video stream and overlaid it with a configurable image.

 .. image:: ../images/toolbox/FaceOverlayFilter.png
    :align:  center

-GStreamerFilter
-    This is a generic filter interface that allow use GStreamer filter in Kurento Media Pipelines.
+**GStreamerFilter** is a generic filter interface that allow use GStreamer filter in Kurento Media Pipelines.

 .. image:: ../images/toolbox/GStreamerFilter.png
    :align:  center